mozilla/dxr/docs/source/getting-started.rst

 .. note::

-    These instructions are suited to trying out DXR to see if you like it.
+    These instructions are for trying out DXR to see if you like it.
 If you plan to contribute code to DXR itself, please see :doc:`development` instead.

 The easiest way to get DXR working on your own machine is...

 1. Get the source code you want to index.
-2. Tell DXR how to build it.
+2. If it's C or C++, tell DXR how to build it.
-3. Run :program:`dxr index` to build and index your code.
+3. Run :program:`dxr index` to index your code.
 4. Run :program:`dxr serve` to present a web-based search interface.

 But first, we have some installation to do.